ArctosDB/documentation-wiki/_documentation/container.markdown

 only are collection objects located in containers, but containers are (optionally) located within larger containers and this relationship is reflected in a recursive, parent-child relationship.
-Thus, every container has one parent container, except for “Container Zero” (the Parentless Void).
+Thus, every container has one parent container, except for "Container Zero" (the Parentless Void).
 For example, a tissue sample is typically in a **cryovial**, within a **position** in a **freezer box**, within a **position** in a **freezer rack**, within a **freezer** in a